 The Oyate Health Center is a tribally-owned and operated walk-in primary care clinic located in Rapid City, South Dakota.
-The facility is under the management of the Great Plains Tribal Chairmen’s Health Board on behalf of the Oglala Sioux Tribe and the Cheyenne River Sioux Tribe.
+The facility is under the management of the Great Plains Tribal Chairmen’s Health Board on behalf of the Oglala Sioux Tribe, Cheyenne River Sioux Tribe, and Rosebud Sioux Tribe.

 Our health center is built upon an integrated approach to healthcare based on the following principles: